A quick guide on In-game known issues and How to deal with them

 “Weak Connection” plus “Loading Poké Ball” visuals.

 So, now what?
 Tournament Officials should try to focus on whether a one-sided advantage was gained by extra energy gain, or unnecessary damage.
-Generally speaking, anything that caused a disadvantage for the player that wasn’t caused by the player’s skill, action, or decision making or a Current State of the Game issue.
+Generally speaking, anything that caused a disadvantage for the Competitor that wasn’t caused by the Competitor’s skill, action, or decision making or a Current State of the Game issue.

-All issues that can be associated to this section MUST be analyzed taking into account the involved player’s intentions, proven ONLY by visible taps on the screen or audible evidence (external microphone activated) aiming at fast attacking/switching/throwing a Charge Move/shielding.
+All issues that can be associated to this section MUST be analyzed taking into account the involved Competitor’s intentions, proven ONLY by visible taps on the screen or audible evidence (external microphone activated) aiming at fast moving/swaping/using a Charge Move/shielding.

 Pokémon Fast Moves are slowed down